3LL4N/se2121-finals-covidvaccine/README.md

 comparing the records.

 (5)
+Nested operations were used to solve most of the problems mentioned in item 5.
+Almost all problems were approached using lenghty operations that mainly focus on converting data types and extract specific data on a column/row.

 (6)
 Create view is used for the creation of view.
 AVG gets the average of the specified column.
-GROUP BY groups average per iso, code per vaccines
+GROUP BY groups average per iso, code per vaccines INNER JOIN was used in-order to link vaccines_by_manufacturers table to the locations table via its PK, the locations names and ORDER BY simply rearranges the iso in an alphabetical manner